algolia/instantsearch-ios/docgen/src/getting-started-part2.md

 - How to configure InstantSearch for Multi-indexing.
 - How to use the `MultiHitsTableWidget` which can show different indices.
 - How to specify an index for widgets such as the `StatsLabelWidget` and the `RefinementTableWidget`.

+### Notes

+- You might have seen `Variant` or `Variants` attributes in the identity inspector (variants example: `main,details`).
+These are used in case you want 2 widgets to use the same index but with different configurations.
+You also have to specify those variants when configuring InstantSearch using the `SearcherId(index:variant)` constructor instead of `SearcherId(index:)`.
+- Concerning the `SearchBarWidet`: by not specifying any index there, InstantSearch will conclude that the Search bar should search in all index.
+If an index was specified, then the `SearchBarWidget` would only trigger a search in that particular widget.

 ## Go further